|

 There are a number of different pay factor-related definitions used

+within this report.
 Basic Pay Factor Definition—The underlying equation

 used to compute a pay factor for a given lot (based on the comparison of